liambsulliva/kingdra-teambuilder/README.md

 ## 🪲 Known Bugs

 - ⚠️ Blissey's HP extends beyond its container
-- ⚠️ Importing from Showdown fails when nicknames or genders are specified
+- ⚠️ Importing from Showdown fails when nicknames are specified
-- ⚠️ Importing from Showdown may fail to select ability in cases where ability is multiple words long
 - ⚠️ Exports to Showdown may be malformed in cases where EVs are not specified
-- ⚠️ Multi word items are missing, (i.e. Heavy Duty Boots)
 - ⚠️ Attacks with dashes (-) are replaced with spaces.
 This is an API limitation.
 - ⚠️ In certain scenarios, the API may be called more than needed after all pokemon are fetched from infinite scrolling.